EshaanJoshiSDBI/Portfolio/README.md

 Photo by <a href="https://unsplash.com/@octadan?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Octavian Dan</a> on <a href="https://unsplash.com/s/photos/projects?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 <p style = 'color:black' title = 'Other projects'>
 	<ul>
-		<li>Small projects like a minimal python code-editor, creating a dummy database and ER diagram for it using python, screen recorder and many more to come.</li>
+		<li>Small projects like a minimal python code-editor, creating a dummy database and ER diagram for it using python, screen recorder, automating the login process(web scrapping) and many more to come.</li>
 	</ul>
 </p>
 <h1>Qualifications</h1>